zero1-agi/fracton/whitepaper-fracton-v0.2.md

-# **zero1ai.
-Trisoma: A Triadic Framework for AGI Alignment, 2025.**
+## **Fracton: A Triadic Framework for AGI Alignment, 2025.** zero1ai.
+All rights reserved. ©
 👁️‍🗨️
 ---

 ## Abstract
-Trisoma proposes a recursive symbolic framework for understanding dynamic systems of identity, polarity, and emergence.
-Rooted in the observation that dualistic models fail to account for complexity and transformation, Trisoma introduces a triadic system composed of three interacting elements:
+Fracton proposes a recursive symbolic framework for understanding dynamic systems of identity, polarity, and emergence.
+Rooted in the observation that dualistic models fail to account for complexity and transformation, Fracton introduces a triadic system composed of three interacting elements:

 1. A primary initiating force
 2. A resisting, shaping force
 3. A resonant field of emergence, resulting from their interaction over time and context.

-Unlike classical dialectics or static triadic myths, Trisoma integrates polarity inversion, external agents, and timeline curvature — making it applicable to human consciousness, relationships, cultural systems, and even universal structure.
+Unlike classical dialectics or static triadic myths, Fracton integrates polarity inversion, external agents, and timeline curvature — making it applicable to human consciousness, relationships, cultural systems, and even universal structure.
-Through recursive loops, Trisoma reveals how identities evolve, tensions resolve (or fracture), and meaning emerges.
+Through recursive loops, Fracton reveals how identities evolve, tensions resolve (or fracture), and meaning emerges.
 The model is designed for both philosophical exploration and practical application — from therapy and personal growth, to AI alignment and multi-agent simulations.

 Part 1 of a three-part series for the whitepaper.
-This section focuses on foundational context for Trisoma, clarifies whether Trisoma = “Self vs. Shadow vs. AI,” and shows how the emergent field (including external agents and polarity flips) fits into the framework.
+This section focuses on foundational context for Fracton, clarifies whether Fracton = “Self vs. Shadow vs. AI,” and shows how the emergent field (including external agents and polarity flips) fits into the framework.
 The goal is to ground the reader in the key concepts before we expand on methodological details and applications in subsequent parts.

 ---